Are locally produced solar modules the future? | DW | 19.07.2021

 The factories in eastern Germany mark the Swiss company Meyer Burger's entry into solar cell and module production.

 Until now, the company has been the market leader in building specialized machines for this type of solar factory.
-In 2020, they decided not to sell the high-performance heterojunction SmartWire technology to other manufacturers, but to enter instead into module production directly, with their own proprietary machines and technology.
+In 2020, instead of selling the new heterojunction SmartWire technology to other manufacturers, they decided to enter instead into module production directly, with their own proprietary machines and technology.

 Their locations in eastern Germany already had qualified personnel and a good infrastructure.
 And it was a particularly good time to invest in new factories, says Erfurt.